harveyxia/bittorrent/README.md

 The project is implemented in two primary packages: core and tracker.
 The core package contains code for the client application and peer-to-peer communication.
 The tracker package contains code for the tracker and peer-to-tracker communication.

-TorrentParser.java - parses a file and returns a Torrent object
+metafile/Metafile.java - object representing torrent metafile, i.e. the .torrent file.
+Also parses a file and returns a Metafile object

-Torrent.java - object containing .torrent file fields

-Tracker.java - the server that responds to requests from peers
+tracker/Tracker.java - the server that responds to requests from peers

-Client.java - the bittorrent peer
+core/Client.java - the bittorrent peer

+core/Unchoker.java - Runnable that periodically runs the unchoke algorithm and updates the list of unchoked peers

-MessageUtils - creates and parses bittorrent messages
+message/* - Contains various classes that build and parse bittorrent messages over TCP

+utils/Datafile.java - object encapsulating data file, i.e. the file that is being downloaded and uploaded

+utils/Logger.java - Logging object

 ## Sources